aboullaite/spring-boot-jwt/README.md

 # spring-boot-jwt

-a simple Demo of securing Spring boor rest endpoints using JWT
+This is an example project where a Spring REST API is secured using JSON Web Tokens.
+[Blog post on this subject](https://aboullaite.me/spring-boot-token-authentication-using-jwt)